sabiehahmed/website-v3/content/blogs/advice.md

 **It took me 8+ years to realize what I'll tell you in 8 minutes**

-So I've been coding since 2016, and I really wish someone had told me these 10 things before I wasted years figuring them out the hard way.
+So I've been coding since 2016, and I wish someone had told me these 7 things before I wasted years figuring them out the hard way.
 If you're stuck, overwhelmed, or doubting yourself, let me save you 10+ years.

 My name is Sabieh, and I've been a professional software engineer for more than 8 years.
 I've helped beginner developers learn how to code properly and land a job in tech.